aria2/aria2/doc/manual-src/en/aria2c.rst

   .. note::

     Normally, GID of the download itself is saved.
-But some downloads use meta data (e.g., BitTorrent and Metalink).
+But some downloads use metadata (e.g., BitTorrent and Metalink).
 In this case, there are some restrictions.

     magnet URI, and followed by torrent download
-       GID of BitTorrent meta data download is saved.
+       GID of BitTorrent metadata download is saved.
     URI to torrent file, and followed by torrent download GID of torrent file download is saved.
     URI to metalink file, and followed by file downloads described in metalink file